 Remove foil from ham and discard any liquid left in pan by spooning out or using a bulb baster.

-Spoon glaze over ham and return to oven for 10-15 minutes or just until glaze is bubbling a bit.
+Brush or spoon glaze over ham and return to oven for 10-15 minutes or just until glaze is bubbling a bit.
+When removed from oven, brush additional glaze on ham.